2019 Malaysia Cup

 The 2019 Malaysia Cup (Malay: Piala Malaysia 2019) was the 93rd edition of Malaysia Cup tournament organised by Football Association of Malaysia (FAM) and Malaysian Football League (MFL).

 The 2019 Malaysia Cup began on August with a preliminary round.
 A total of 16 teams took part in the competition.
 The teams were divided into four groups, each containing four teams.
 The group leaders and runners-up teams in the groups after six matches qualified to the quarterfinals.

-Perak were the defending champions.
-They were eliminated by Selangor in the quarter-finals.
+Perak were the defending champions, but they were eliminated by Selangor in the quarter-finals.

 Format

 In the competition, the top eleven teams from the 2019 Malaysia Super League were joined by the top five teams from the 2019 Malaysia Premier League.
 The teams were drawn into four groups of four teams.

 Round and draw dates

-The draw for the 2019 Malaysia Cup will be held on 23 July 2019.
+The draw for the 2019 Malaysia Cup will be held on 22 July 2019 in Damansara Performing Arts Centre (DPAC) in Petaling Jaya.